 4. Trust Yourself Not The Magic Feather

-After Dumbo came back to the circus, when it wants to showcase its talent, the little magic feather that made it think it’s a bird disappear.
-Dumbo find itself in air, falling down, without a magic feather.
-It has only 2 choices: to trust the feather and fall down, or to trust itself and fly.
-Trusting the feather was not an option anymore, because it lost it.
-So, Dumbo chose to trust itself and start flying on its own.
+After Dumbo came back to the circus, when he wants to showcase his talent, the little magic feather that made him think he’s a bird disappears.
+Dumbo finds himself in air, free falling, without a magic feather.
+He has only 2 choices: to trust the feather and fall down, or to trust himself and fly.
+Trusting the feather was not an option anymore, because he lost it.
+So, Dumbo chose to trust himself and started flying on his own.

 We all have scaffolds which help us achieve some difficult goals.
 We all have our own “magic feather” which puts us in the position to overcome difficulties.
 Our magic feather might be our daily motivational mantras, for example.
 Saying to yourself each and every day that you’re a better person will eventually make you a better person.